lexslo/delazed/README.md

 ### Layout
 ![Delazed Default GUI](assets/images/delazed-default-gui.png)

+### Installation
+* Mac OS
+    - Download the delazed.component file (this will run as an audio unit) and/or the delazed.vst3 file.
+    - Click out to your desktop.
+Hold the Option key on your keyboard, and click the Go menu at the top of the screen.
+With the Go menu open, you'll notice that pressing and releasing Option will display or hide the Library choice in this menu.
+Select Library from the Go menu (while holding down Option) to access the hidden folder.
+    - Open the Audio folder.
+Open Plug-ins.
+Drag the .component file to the components folder and/or drag the .vst3 file to the VST3 folder.
+    - Open your DAW (or restart if it is already open).
+The loading process will scan your computer for audio units and VSTs.
+Once open, you will find Delazed as an effect plug-in option for Audio Unit and/or VST3 depending on which one(s) you installed.

+* Windows
+    - Coming soon!

 ### Technical
 I really wanted to achieve self-oscillation through the delay feedback, so I set a threshold where if feedback > 99%, the signal will be processed through the softClip function.
 The same is true for chorus feedback.
 In order to avoid signal overload from having two feedback instances, I set another threshold so that if the delay feedback + chorus feedback >= 1.0, the entire signal would be process through the softClip function.